Elvis10ten/pcas/README.md

 1. **Connect**: The host should connect to the profile on the peripheral if disconnected.
 2. **Disconnect**: The host should disconnect from the profile on the peripheral if connected.
-3. **Stream**: The host should start sending all it's data to the specified remote host.
+3. **Stream**: The host should start sending all its data to the specified remote host.
 4. **Ambiguous**: No resolution was arrived at.
 The system should be kept as-is.

 Resolutions are derived using a rank associated with each block.